 The PAH Network monitors compliance with the 4th Daughter Directive, which includes a target value of 1 ng m-3 for the annual mean concentration of benzo[a]pyrene as a representative PAH, not to be exceeded after 31st December 2012.
 Samples are collected on filters using the PM10 'Digitel' sampler.
 Samples are subsequently analysed in a laboratory.
-During 2018, there were 32 sites in this network, measuring 23 PAH compounds.
+During 2019, there were 33 sites in this network, measuring 23 PAH compounds.
+This includes a new site which started in November 2019 (Bristol St Paul's).